-No matter the amount of snow and ice, driving in snowy conditions can make any type of driver, nervous, unsettled and anxious.
+No matter the amount of snow and ice, driving in snowy conditions can make any type of driver, nervous, unsettled, and anxious.
 Statistics Canada reported that 21.4% of fatal collisions in 2020 were due to environmental factors so learning how to safely navigate your vehicle through winter conditions is an essential skill Canadian drivers must know and be comfortable practicing.
 It is your duty as a safe and responsible driver to be prepared for any road and weather conditions that may pose a risk to your driving.
-It’s extremely important to exercise caution, practice safe driving skills and to slow down in winter weather.
+It’s extremely important to exercise caution, practice safe driving skills, and slow down in winter weather.
 At Trubicars, we have identified some helpful tips to consider and keep in mind while you are driving in Winter weather conditions so that you can avoid any dangerous situations and prevent collisions.

 Before you Leave:

 Perform a pre-trip check: You should always perform a pre-road trip check.
 This check helps ensure that your vehicle is in safe, proper working order.
-There are quick checks that you can do such as checking tire pressure, topping up on fluids such as windshield washer fluid and engine oil, checking your head and taillights, indicator lights and ensuring your horn works.
+There are quick checks that you can do such as checking tire pressure, topping up on fluids such as windshield washer fluid and engine oil, checking your head and taillights, indicator lights, and ensuring your horn works.
 If you are low on any of the above fluids or tire pressure, make sure to safely top them up.
-If there is ever an issue with your vehicle, and you are left unsure about what your vehicle may need in order to run safe and smoothly, consider visiting a local trusted mechanic.
+If there is ever an issue with your vehicle, and you are left unsure about what your vehicle may need to run safely and smoothly, consider visiting a local trusted mechanic.

-Have a winter survival kit: In case of a roadside emergency, it’s better to be safe than sorry and ensure you have any and all supplies you may need in case you get stranded on the road during harsh weather conditions.
+Have a winter survival kit: In case of a roadside emergency, it’s better to be safe than sorry and ensure you have all supplies you may need in case you get stranded on the road during harsh weather conditions.
 Some supplies include (but are not limited to):

 - First Aid Kit (including any necessary medications)